netrules/sgonzalez-tech/exampleSite/content/en/projects/creating-this-website.md

 TODO's:
 - Embelishment of SCSS (yes, the template uses SCSS which hugo compiles to CSS, which in turn is presented to the visitor)
-- Adding some images to explain the process with less text
+- Maybe add a type of changelog instead of making this post so big.
+Instead just use adding some images to explain the process with less text
-- Different presentations to this article, a TL;DR version or a slideshow explaining how to DYI.
+- Different presentations to this article, a TL;DR version or a slideshow explaining how to DYI
-- Improve the home page to explain my skills and write a small self bio.
+- Improve the home page to explain my skills and write a small self bio
 - Add affiliate programs to make some revenue while having fun 😉😅
 - Make emojis look better and impl. shortcode like https://gohugo.io/functions/emojify/ (maybe even use custom emoji spritesheet of my own?)